+256779159872 / +256777222627

 Bird Watching is Good for your Beings

-After conducting extensive surveys of the number of birds in the morning and afternoon in Milton Keynes, Bedford and Luton, the study found that lower levels of depression, anxiety and stress were associated with the number of birds people could see in the afternoon.
+Researchers conducted extensive surveys of bird numbers throughout the morning and afternoon in Milton Keynes, Bedford, and Luton.
+Furthermore, the study revealed that seeing more birds in the afternoon directly lowered participants’ levels of depression, anxiety, and stress.
 The academics studied afternoon bird numbers — which tend to be lower than birds generally seen in the morning — because they are more in keeping with the number of birds that people are likely to see in their neighbourhood daily.

 Mental health benefits

-1. Reduces stress and anxiety: Studies show that time spent bird watching is linked to a lower prevalence of depression, anxiety, and stress.
+1. Reduces stress and anxiety: Research consistently confirms that bird abundance and diversity are directly linked to a lower prevalence of depression, anxiety, and stress.

 2. Improves mood: Simply seeing and hearing birds can boost your mood, with research showing this applies to both those with and without depression.